Lightning-AI/litdata/README.md

 )
 ```

-## Support Network Drive Storage
+## On-Prem Optimizations

+On-prem compute nodes can mount and use network drive.
 A network drive is a shared storage device on a local area network.
-On-prem compute nodes can mount and use network drive.
-In order to reduce their network overload, the `StreamingDataset` supports `caching` the chunks.
+In order to reduce their network overload, the `StreamingDataset` supports `caching` the data chunks.

 ```python
 from lightning.data import StreamingDataset